metacpan/perl-assets/README.md

 Neil advocated for a fresh, community-friendly logo for Perl, while respecting the historical significance of the camel symbol and acknowledging O'Reilly’s ownership of the original image.
-The main takeaway is a call for a new camel that is free from the constraints of O'Reilly's copyright, to be used as a symbol for Perl moving forward.
+The main takeaway is a call for a new camel that is free from the constraints of O'Reilly's trademark, to be used as a symbol for Perl moving forward.

 ## What About the Onion?